unhookd/unctl/README.md

         text: "Deployed kube hello world for production yet again"
 ```

-## Configuring notifications for Unhookd
+## Configuring notifications for unctl

-Unhookd supports sending a notification to a given notification channel upon deploy.
+unctl supports sending a notification to a given notification channel upon deploy.
 Currently only `slack` is supported.

 ### Slack
 A Slack notification is configured like this: